lostlivio/technical-on-boarding/onboarding/README.md

-make deps    # installs dependencies, etc make test    # runs Golang unit tests/etc make build   # prepares an executable ./prepare_workload ./onboarding-issues.yaml  # executes the configured workload against GitHub
+make deps    # installs dependencies, etc make test    # runs Golang unit tests/etc make build   # prepares an executable export GITHUB_CLIENT_ID="{clientid}" \  # app credentials required
+    GITHUB_CLIENT_SECRET="{clientsecret}" \
+    GITHUB_REPO="technical-on-boarding"\
+    GITHUB_ORG="samsung-cnct" GITHUB_USER="YOUR_USER_NAME"
+./prepare_workload ./onboarding-issues.yaml  # executes the configured workload against GitHub
 ```

+This will start a local HTTP server, at [127.0.0.1:7000](http://127.0.0.1:7000/).
+Open this URL
+in your browser, and log into GitHub _as yourself_.
+Once authenticated, the application will
+return you to the local web server, and set up the workload in a GitHub project.

+The results of this application are logged to your terminal.
+**TODO** Eventually we will render a status page to the browser with results of the application's workload.